elmanna/sbc-ssh/README.md

 #>>>>>
-files doesn't need to be only in the src folder clould be any where in the file system just a full path should be applied (of-course)
+files doesn't need to be only in the src folder could  be any where in the file system just provide a full path to the file
  <<<<<<#